Photo: Curtis Christophersen UNU

 Our next interview was with David Sandborn Scott, author of Smelling Land: The Hydrogen Defense Against Climate Catastrophe.
 He argues that the only way to get energy from clean, low carbon sources (like wind and solar) to services (like transportation and industry) is through hydrogen.

 Our final interview was with Prof. Shuzo Nishioka from the National Institute for Environmental Studies in Japan.
-He is the lead researcher for the Japan Low Carbon Society project and described the work he has been doing to evaluate the potential to reduce carbon dioxide emissions by 70% by 2050.
+He is the lead researcher for the Japan Low Carbon Society project and described the work he has been doing to evaluate the potential to reduce carbon dioxide emissions by 70 percent by 2050.